nk980113/aoc-23/README.md

 # Notes
 1. After getting the first part correct.
 Take Day 3 for example, if you got first part correct (i.e. you parsed the input correctly), the second part is not that hard
-2. Debugging this one is just pain, because the "edge case" is not included in example input
+2. Debugging this one is just pain because the "edge case" is not included in example input
+3. If you know some math, else it will be 3 for both today